tttthomasssss/DiscoUtils/README.md

 # Running external processes
 `DiscoUtils` has a bunch of utility function for running code in a separate process and capturing its output.
-The majority of these make it easy to run Byblo, but they are all built on top of the same building block:
+The majority of these make it easy to run Byblo, but they are all built on top of the same building blocks:

     # reconfigure logging module